 The two-storey Georgian-style Monte Cristo has wide balconies balanced on slender iron columns decorated with cast-iron lacework and has been restored in High Victorian style.
 It is the family home of Reg and Olive Ryan, and without their dedication and commitment, the home would have met its demise.
 They worked long and hard to accumulate the necessary money to restore and revive Monte Cristo.

-Built of sandstock bricks fired on site, the interior plan of the house is simple.
-Its rooms open off a central hallway with a symmetry typical of its period.
+Built of sandstock bricks fired on site, the interior plan of the house is simple, its rooms open off a central hallway with a symmetry typical of its period.
 Decorative plasterwork and cast iron lattice are opulent additions.
-Downstairs walls are 46cm thick and upstairs they are 23cm.
-The ceilings upstairs are made from locally milled cypress pine, and downstairs from lath and plaster, and they are 3.5 metres high.
+Downstairs walls are 46cms thick and upstairs they are 23cms.
+Ceilings are 3.5 metres high.
+Upstairs they are of locally milled cypress pine and downstairs are lath and plaster.

 The mansion, stables and outbuildings double as a museum with antique furniture, glassware and precious collectables.
 The stables and outbuildings have a collection of horse-drawn carriages with resident wheelwright and carriage builder.